Skip to main content

 Overriding a Deny Rule for a Specific Path

 Some deny groups (like deny_credentials) are marked as required and cannot be excluded.
-Use override_deny to punch a targeted hole through a deny group for a specific path.
-The path must also be explicitly granted via filesystem or policy.add_allow_*.
+Use filesystem.bypass_protection to punch a targeted hole through a deny group for a specific path.
+The path must also be explicitly granted via another filesystem entry — bypass_protection only removes the deny rule, it does not implicitly grant access.

 {